tonic-team/Tonic-Research-Project-Template/README.md

 - jane doe, jane.doe@example.com, https://orcid.org/XXXX-XXXX-XXXX-XXXX, role:, special skills

 [Mention your contributors either by including a contributors list here, or by referring to another file that lists your contributors, see documentation for options and examples.
-It is good practice to set roles for each contributors at the start of the project and discuss author byline of a future paper early.]
+It is good practice to set roles for each contributor at the start of the project and discuss author byline of a future paper early.]

 ## List of experiments